 The checkboxes are only enabled when the Manual Selection box is checked.
-This allows you to select which backup-sets are to be restored.
+You can select which backup-sets are to be restored.

-When the Manual Selection box is checked, the accuracy of the Restore Plan is checked each time it is modified.
+When the Manual Selection box is checked, the accuracy of the Restore Plan is checked each time it's modified.
 If the sequence of backups is incorrect, an error message will appear.